Laura190/OMEROimport/README.md

 1. Add a file to the folder to be imported.
 This file must be called .username.txt and contain the OMERO username for the person who's data is being imported.
 2. Make sure that the Windows user which will be running the automatic import has approriate permissions on all the required folders.
+3. Copy the file Examples/MicroscopeImport.sh (you may need to adapt this for your particular system)
-3. Create a .bat file to run the import, the contents should look something like this: \
+4. Create a .bat file to run the import, the contents should look something like this: \
    `wsl cd /home/user/Autoimport; bash MicroscopeImport.sh > task.log`
-4. Use Task schedular to set up when .bat file should run
+5. Use Task schedular to set up when .bat file should run